The following is a quick summary guide to authoring at SciPost.

 - to ease navigation within your text, use hyperlinking for your equations and references (using the hyperref package)

 Including the DOI is particularly important: the paper can only be published if references are externally linked.

 The article should contain the following elements:

-- You should make supplementary material (data, code and similar) openly available, most simply by depositing those in institutional repositories.
+Supplementary Material You should make supplementary material (data, experimental details, analyses, code and similar) openly available, most appropriately by depositing those in institutional or public repositories.
 In your paper, please list the items together with the link pointing to where they are hosted.

 All elements in your paper (equations, references, tables, figures etc) should be hyperlinked to ensure ease of navigation.

 There is no strict length limitation, but the authors are strongly encouraged to keep contents to the strict minimum necessary for peers to reproduce the research described in the paper.